ibm-cloud-architecture/denim-compute/book/docs/environment/intro.md

 - Install the individual DBA components (BAW, ODM, BAI, ...).

 ## Scripted install and deployment
-A collection of Ansible scripts to configure and install platforms, and deploy the ICP4A components are available in the `ibm-cloud-architecture/icp4a-deployment` GitHub repository.
+A collection of Ansible scripts to configure and install platforms, and deploy the Cloud Pak components are available in the `ibm-cloud-architecture/icp4a-deployment` GitHub repository.